 “- – – whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise, dwell on these things.
 What you have learned and received and heard and seen in me—practice these things, and the God of peace will be with you”.
 Philippians 4:8-9

 I know I meant to put a fabulous photo of myself somewhere here – – – well they don’t happen that often but this one that my little girl drew always makes me smile.

 What’s not to like – looks like I’m wearing high heels and a little black dress.
 I’m thin, my hair is styled (it never is) I’ve got a smile on my face and I just might be dancing or if not I’m striking a “hey life’s good” kinda pose.
-God Bless little girls who always see the best in their mummy’s.
+Oh God Bless little girls who always see the best in their mama’s.